wikimedia/design-codex/packages/codex-docs/docs/using-codex/adrs/06-adr-field-component.md

 ## Context

-The Design Systems Team would like to add a Field component to Codex, containing a form input or control plus features like a semantic label, helper text, validation messages and styles, and more.
+The Design System Team would like to add a Field component to Codex, containing a form input or control plus features like a semantic label, helper text, validation messages and styles, and more.
 There are several ways we could implement such a component and we wanted to find a balance between ease of use and enough flexibility, all while ensuring a high degree of accessibility.